pulkitcs21/CS134/README.md

 ---
 # Installing
  This project can be downloaded using clone or by getting the zip file.
+ Make sure that Jogl Files are imported in folder.
  To run the game, double click on file "MARIO.JAR" Enjoy the game!